-- 104. The Respondent's case is summarized as follows - 105.
-The statements by AM and FS to the Applicantin regards to the renewal of her contractare not sufficient to constitute a reasonable expectation of a renewal of contract for one year.
-Not with standing any possible promise and extension, the Applicant's poor performance justified the tension of her contract for only six months In any even to rule, regulation or policy of the Organisation precludes the Respondent from an annual to the Applicant a contract extension for less than one year. - 106.
-The Applicant has reliedeavily on the PRA Guideline but these, as the name suggests, are not mandatory and are merely advisovisthet
+104. The Respondent's case is summarized as follows

+105. The statements of AM and FS to the Applicantin regards to the renewal of her contractare not sufficient to constitute a reasonable expectation of a renewal of contract for one year.
+Notwithstanding any possible promise and extension the Applicant's poor performance justified textension of her contract for only six months In any event no rule, regulation or policy of the Organisation precludes the Respondent frogranting the Applicant a contract extension for less than one year.

+106. The Applicant has reliedeavily on the PRA Guideline but these, as the name suggests, are not mandatory and are merely adpisovig thet

-- 109. Efficient or outstanding performance cannot create an expectancy of renewal s that any reference madesy AM regarding the Applicant's performance as Director of JMOC is not relevant for the present purposes - 110.
-Thirdly, in order for a clian of legitimate expectation toucceed there must be more than mere verbal assertionesit, her a firm commitment or an express promise AM's commentant the presence as fall far short of this enchmarkand are rather aqualified statement In his 6 September 2010 email was neither making an assertion or a firm commitment. - 111.
-The Applicants reliance on the email of FS dated 6 December 2011@as no basis FS made no reference toceneyear extensions awith the email of AM, and nothing in this email constitutes a firm commitment grower the Applicant a one year extension to her contract. - 112.
-Ultimately, even if the assumption were to be made that the Applicant was promised failed to meet the mit was reasonable or her to be given ratings of Partially Met Expectations' and Fully Met Expectation's respectively
+109. Efficient or outstanding performance cannot create an expectancy of renewal s that any reference made AM regarding the Applicant'sperformance as Director of JMC is not relevant for the present purposes

+110. Thirdly, in order for a clian of legitimate expectation toucceed there mustbe more than mere verbal assertionesit, her a firm commitment or an express promise AM's comments in the presence fall far short of this enchmark and are rather aqualified statement.
+Note: The presence of t failed to meet them it was reasonable for her to be given ratings or artially Met Expectations' and Fully Met Expectation's respectively

+111. The Applicants reliance on the email of FS dated 6 December 2011 Das no basis FS made no reference to come year extensions awith the email of AM, and nothing in this email constitutes a firm commitment grow the Applicant a one year extension her contract.

+112. Ultimately, even if the assumption were to be made that the Applicant was promised

-- 127. In regards to the Applicant's objective of UNCT representatione, Rebuttal Panewas informed that JMOC relinquished the important leads in the UNCT infrastructure subseam during her tenure.
-The infrastructures tone of UNOPS' focusareasand it wasunnecessarto re-interview the Applicant on this point as the conclusions on her other PRA objectives meant a change in this objectivewould makeno difference to her overall rating. - 128.
-It was clear from the visits made to JMOCFES, AM and PMP that it was a deeply divided office.
-When asked by Rhebuttal Panello comment on this, the Applicant stated that she believed it to be only a few people who disagreed with her management style and/or ability.
-The buttal Panel was entitled draw its own conclusions based on the evide boxetore it and by requesting the Applicant's comments on this matter fully respected all due process requirements. - 129.
-In light of the aboveit is est(r)13Adp
+127. In regards to the Applicant's objective of UNCT representatione, Rebuttal Panewas informed that JMOC relinquished the important leade in the UNCT infrastructure subseam during her tenure.
+The infrastructwastone of UNOPS' focusareasand it wasunnecessarto re-interview the Applicant on this point as the conclusions on her other PRA objectives meant a change in this objectivewould makeno difference to her overall rating.

+128. It was clear from the visits made to JMOCHES; AM and PMP that it was a deeply divided office.
+When asked by fRebuttal Panelo comment on this, the Applicant stated that she believed it to be only a few people who disagreed with her management style and/or ability.
+TRebuttal Panel was entitled draw its own conclusions based on the evide beefore it and by requesting the Applicant's comments on this matter fully respected all due process requirements.

+129. In light of the aboveit is est(r)13Adp